-Today it is common for people to carry AR- and VR-capable devices in their pockets.
+Today it is common for people to carry devices capable of augmented reality (AR) and virtual reality (VR) in their pockets.
 Increasingly, the content we share with each other on these devices is 3D.
 In this code lab you will learn how to use a web component called

-<model-viewer> to add 3D content to your website or PWA as easily as you would add an image: with HTML!
+<model-viewer> to add 3D content to your website or Progressive Web App (PWA) as easily as you would add an image with HTML!

 A website containing an interactive 3D model with the ability to display AR holograms